-5. Know how to read food labels
+5. Be savvy and read food labels

 This is your biggest ally in fighting the marketing food claims.
-Base your product choosing decisions on what the back of a food label says – forget what the jargon says on the front, there are seriously loopholes everywhere and the consumers best interests are not at heart.
+Base your product choosing decisions on what the back of a food label says – forget what the jargon says on the front, there are serious loopholes everywhere and the consumers best interests are not at heart.
 Take control of your choices with knowledge.

 6. Know what’s in season and cook accordingly